pfn/keepasshttp/README.md

 This error occurs because you have multiple copies of KeePassHttp in your KeePass directory!
 Please check __all__ PLGX- and DLL-files in your _KeePass directory and all sub-directories_ whether they are a copy of KeePassHttp.
 __Note:__ KeePass does _not_ detect plugins by filename but by extension!
 If you rename _KeePassHttp.plgx_ to _HelloWorld.plgx_ it is still a valid copy of KeePassHttp.

+If you _really_ have only one copy of KeePassHttp in your KeePass directory another application seems to use port 19455 to wait for signals.
+In this case try to stop all applications and restart everyone again while checking if the error still occurs.

 ## URL matching: How does it work?

 KeePassHttp can receive 2 different URLs, called URL and SubmitURL.